 Fired former aide of Rep. George Santos says he paid a senior staffer $1,050 to get permanent job

-Derek Myers, 31, who also claims Santos sexually harassed him, told the House ethics subcommittee on Wednesday that he sent at least $1,050 to Vish Burra, a senior aide to Santos, in hopes of securing a permanent gig.
+Derek Myers, 31, who also claims Santos sexually harassed him, told the House ethics subcommittee this week that he sent at least $1,050 to Vish Burra, a senior aide to Santos, in hopes of securing a permanent gig.

-“Burra was a powerful person,” Myers said.
+“Burra was a powerful person,” Myers said Wednesday.
 “I wanted him to advocate on my behalf.”

 Myers said Burra didn’t ask him for the cash, but once requested that he “send more pizza,” which Myers took to be a reference to the pizza emoji they’d used previously in Venmo subject lines to disguise the true nature of the payments.